Express Lanes Safety and Toll Enforcement Program

 Express Lane Rules:

 - Drivers can only enter and exit the Express Lanes through a dashed line at designated points.
-Entering or exiting at any other point constitutes a failure to adhere to Express Lane rules and failure to pay a toll.
+Entering or exiting at any other point is dangerous, constitutes a failure to adhere to Express Lane rules, and failure to pay a toll.

 - On some Colorado Express Lane corridors, a dashed line may be paired with a solid white line.
 In those instances, drivers can only enter the Express Lanes if they are closest to the dashed line.
 If the solid line is on their side, they need to stay put, or they will receive a fine.